DinTamari/caffe/CNN_Realtime_Visualization/README.md

 ## Other folder:
 Contains two further applications using the visualization tool:
 1. mnist_video_example: taking a predefined set of images, on which the tool is run.
 Instructions on how to create a short gif for them.
 Allows to interpret features and patterns of a specific class of input.
-2. face_example: using ETH Vision's model for face-age detection, running the tool on the convolutions.
+2. face_example: using ETH Vision's model for face-age detection, running the tool on images, displaying 4 convolutional layers.
 An example of how the tool can be applied to any general Caffe trained model.

+# GeneratedGIFS folder: Visualization animations
+A few gif animations done over a predefined set of images.
+Two for digits, one for face-age classification.
+See other/mnist_video_example for instructions on producing figure gifs, other/face_example for the face-age classification.

 For any questions or issues, please contact me: